What if you didn’t have to do the hard stuff that comes with managing a website — the site security, updates, and maintenance?

 Managed WordPress might make things easier, but is it ideal for your situation?
 Let’s explore the benefits and limitations of using a managed WordPress.

 With managed WordPress, your hosting provider puts your need into consideration.
-By offering multiple features, like free CDN, SSL, DNS, My SQL, and up to 20GB all-SSD storage, you’re able to focus on your business while the experts handle your website.
+By offering multiple features, like free CDN, SSL, DNS, My SQL, and all-SSD storage, you’re able to focus on your business while the experts handle your website.

 Managed WordPress websites get automatic updates and daily backups that keep their sites performing optimally.
 With a dedicated environment that guarantees high performance, you are assured of 100 percent uptime on your own VPS server.

-SPanel features like SShield for cybersecurity.
-The SShield blocks 99.9 percent of all web attacks directed to your website and notifies you in real-time if there is a hack.
-Pro Spam Protection also protects your website by guarding against junk emails.
+Some managed VPS solutions feature specialized security solutions like SShield.
+It blocks 99.9 percent of all web attacks directed to your website and notifies you in real-time if there is a hack.
+Pro Spam Protection also protects you against unsolicited emails.

-Managed WordPress users receive dedicated and Premium support before any other standard support request.
-Since experts manage the website, customer support is more likely to look into your problem immediately than they would for shared or self-hosting users.
+Since experts manage the website, they are more likely to look into your problem immediately than they would for self-managed users.

 Limitations of Managed WordPress